djanatyn/copy-keys/README.md

 # copy-keys

+Given:
+* a path to an Ansible inventory file, and
+* a pattern,

-Given an Ansible inventory path, execute `ssh-copy-id` to transfer public keys to all hosts in a pattern.
+execute `ssh-copy-id` to transfer public keys to matching hosts.

 # motivation